 So, what do you do if your toddler is constipated?
 The first thing to do is make a note of the history – for how long she has had constipation and how severe it is.
 Basic investigations along with a proper examination by a doctor will tell you whether it is just simple constipation or constipation with impaction.
 If there is impaction, the first thing that has to be done is to disimpact the rectum.
 For this, the doctor will either prescribe enemas daily for a couple of days followed by oral laxatives or give high doses of laxatives, depending on the child’s age and weight.
 It can be given for 8–10 days followed by regular doses for an extended period of up to six–nine months.

-The main emphasis will be on changing the dietary regimen of the child.
+The main emphasis will be on changing the diet of the child.
 The new regimen has to be strictly followed and neither parent nor child should change it in any way.
 The backbone of the treatment is a proper daily diet – no medicine will work otherwise.

 It can be painful to watch your toddler struggling with constipation.
 But a proper diet and proper toilet training help, in most cases, in dealing with the problem.

 Getting your toddler toilet-trained is a big milestone.
 It can be a stress-free and fairly easy t...

 There are many reasons for constipation in children.
 This article lists them out and gives out so...

 Does your baby cry for a long time without any apparent reason?
 He could be a colicky baby.
 Remem...